petteriTeikari/spectralLensDensity_purkinjeImages/README.md

 #### Intraocular light scatter as extra?

-Combination of this ocular media density assessment with the intraocular light measurement by [Pau Santos (2018)](https://upcommons.upc.edu/handle/2117/121192)) (to replace [OCULUS C-Quant from 2005](https://www.oculus.de/en/products/visual-test-equipment/c-quant/highlights/)) would be interesting?
+Combination of this ocular media density assessment with the intraocular light measurement by [Pau Santos (2018)](https://upcommons.upc.edu/handle/2117/121192)) (to replace/augment [OCULUS C-Quant from 2005](https://www.oculus.de/en/products/visual-test-equipment/c-quant/highlights/) / [Visiometrics  HD Analyzer](https://www.visiometrics.com/hd-analyzer/) / [Oculus Pentacam Scheimpflug](https://www.aao.org/focalpointssnippetdetail.aspx?id=5b89b5e8-19d4-4e49-9edf-d791ce4497a1)) would be interesting?
 And if you put effort in making the device as inexpensive and even open-source, it could be used in a lot of photoreception laboratories and low-resource settings routinely if the user experience (UX) is good (as the cost of SS-OCT "gold standard" is quite substantial for non-spectral purposes).

 You should note that Purkinje Images only measure the backward scatter (reflected back to the image sensor), and not the forward scatter that would need some psychophysics method (e.g. [CATRA](https://doi.org/10.1145/2010324.1964942)).